tkocher62/GamemodeManager/README.md

 ![](https://github.com/tkocher62/GamemodeManager/blob/exiled/images/setmode.png)

 Finally, when the round restarts and a gamemode loads, it loads the custom made config file for that gamemode.
-This overrwites the server config to modify values and disable anything that may interfere with the gamemode.
+This overwrites the server config to modify values and disable anything that may interfere with the gamemode.

 ![](https://github.com/tkocher62/GamemodeManager/blob/exiled/images/loading%20config.png)